Roasted squash and smoked chickpeas give what I think is a lovely autumnal twist on hummus.

 - juice of 1 lemon

 *cut a squash into chunks, leaving the skin on.
 Brush a little oil over the surface and a little salt over.
-Roast at 190C (fan) for about 40 minutes or until the squash becomes soft and the flesh takes on brown flecks.
+Roast at 190°C (fan) for about 50 minutes or until the squash becomes very soft

 (1) Scrape the roasted squash flesh off its skin and into a bowl.
 Add the other ingredients and mix well with a fork, pressing down to squash it all together: you should end up with a fairly coarse paste.
 I like the hummus on the thicker side but if you want it runnier, add more oil or a splash of water.